Cbieniak/StarshipViewer/Readme.md

 ### Considerations
 • How does the user know which items have been favorited?
+ - Blue star on detail and list view
 • What order is the data displayed in?
-Can the user switch between different sort
+Can the user switch between different sort options?
-• options?
+ - Sorted as per the remote api, with the option to sort by name
 • How does the user navigate back and forth between the list of starships and a specific starship’s details?
+ - Typical iOS navigation provided as a navigation stack
 • What happens if an API call fails?
+ - User is shown an error screen

-### Implementation/Ideas
+### Assumptions

-Don't map all elements to allow flexibility in the API

-In memory store backing favourites repository

-iPad split view, iPhone push

-Navigator

-Accessibility action

-Viewmodels

-No addition details on the detail request so just have the initial network request.
+Starship details api provides no new data.
+So we don't make an additional call when the user visits details.
+This vastly simplifies the details screens by removing a point of failure.
+As well as saves the user time and resources that would be expended on an unneeded network request

+The api data does not change often.
+This allows us to reduce the number of calls we make to the api, only doing so when the device has no data or has faced an error.